cylc/cylc-admin/docs/cylc-8-roadmap.md

     1. present information about stopped suites in uniform way
     1. no HTML templating in the suite server program
     1. take much of the comms load off suite server programs?
-       1. server program push on changes?
+       1. server program push changes?
-       1. scrape suite databases? (removes all comms load from the suites, but what about disk latency, e.g. if on NFS?)
+       1. or scrape suite databases? (removes all comms load from the suites, but what about disk latency, e.g. if on NFS?)
 1. Cons:
     1. Complexity? - yet another component
     1. suite status information less "distributed" - memory hog, for many large suites?